Menu Search

 “We can’t build our present and future without knowing our past.
 Digital information connects people, helping to build networks and share knowledge.”

-Irina Schmid, Instructor and Digital Collections Archivist
+Irina Schmid, former Instructor and Digital Collections Archivist

 CONTENTdm® sits at the center of the library’s digital strategy for providing access, building awareness, and showcasing collections.
 With it, the library unlocked formats and materials that would otherwise be unavailable.
 For example, items such as audio files and reel-to-reel films can now be shared.
 As a result, New York’s Museum of Modern Art (MoMA) learned of a project designed in Pakistan in 1959 by renowned Egyptian architect, Hassan Fathy.